 Elizabeth Glaser, wife of actor Paul Michael Glaser, loses her battle with AIDS, and her Pediatric AIDS Foundation is renamed.
-Glaser started the children's research foundation after she contracted HIV while giving birth.
-She unknowingly passed the virus on to her daughter through breast milk and her son Jake
+Glaser started the children’s research foundation after she contracted HIV while giving birth.
+She unknowingly passed the virus on to her daughter through breast milk and her son Jake in utero.

 The Joint United Nations Programme on AIDS (UNAIDS) is established by the United Nations.
 It combines experts from six agencies to fight the AIDS epidemic.

 At the 11th International AIDS Conference in Vancouver, combination antiretroviral treatment is presented for the first time.
 These drugs are shown to be effective against HIV.

 Media outlets report that for the first time since the epidemic began, the AIDS death rate has declined in the U.S. thanks to the success of drug therapies.

 The company AIDSvax starts the first human trial of an AIDS vaccine using 5,000 U.S. volunteers.

 Doctors in San Francisco start a trial of post-exposure prevention, a method similar to Plan B in that it aims to prevent HIV after possible exposure before the virus takes hold.